Faizan2727/devops/README.md

-# devops is life because it automate the things
+# devops is life because speed up the development lifecycle.